A Simpler Self-reduction Algorithm for Matroid Path-width: Algorithmic Consequences

-\begin{thm} Let $t\in\mathbb N$ and $\cal P$ be an oracle function which, for any matroid $N$ given by a rank oracle, correctly decides whether~$\pw(N)\leq t$.
+\begin{theorem} Let $t\in\mathbb N$ and $\cal P$ be an oracle function which, for any matroid $N$ given by a rank oracle, correctly decides whether~$\pw(N)\leq t$.
 There is an algorithm that, for an input $n$-element matroid $M$ given by a rank oracle $\cal R$, outputs a path-decomposition of $M$ of width~$t$ or correctly answers that~$\pw(M)>t$.
-The algorithm makes $\OO(n^2)$ calls to the oracle function~$\cal P$ and, neglecting the fixed parameter $t$, asks $\OO(n^2)$ rank queries. \end{thm}
+The algorithm makes $\OO(n^2)$ calls to the oracle function~$\cal P$ and, neglecting the fixed parameter $t$, asks $\OO(n^2)$ rank queries. \end{theorem}